-Students were also given the option of completing an online Ideation and Early Prototyping Module to help them become familiar with a range of design methods and with theDesignExchange as a tool for finding new methods.
-The module asked students to learn about three specific ideation methods listed on theDesignExchange: Attribute Listing; Do, Redo, Undo; and Forced Analogy, as well as three methods for prototyping: Paper Prototyping; Activity Modeling; and Experience Prototyping.
-These methods were selected because they spanned a spectrum of strategies.
+Students were also given the option of completing an Ideation and Early Prototyping Module to help them become familiar with a range of design methods and with the Design Exchange as a tool for finding new methods.
+The module asked students to learn about three specific ideation methods listed on the Design Exchange: Attribute Listing; Do, Redo, Undo; and Forced Analogy as well as three methods for prototyping: Paper Prototyping; Activity Modeling; and Experience Prototyping.
+These methods were selected because they outlined a spectrum of strategies rather than focus on a single specific strategy.
 Students were asked to explore the range of other ideation methods at theDesignExchange and explain which they found most interesting and why.
 They were then asked to respond to five open-ended questions that involved applying the methods to simple design examples.
 An accompanying rubric was developed to assess the quality of responses to the module.
-If a student's response was assessed as satisfactory, the student would become eligible to receive a badge (the Ideation and Early Prototyping badge) from theDesignExchange to indicate that they had some level of familiarity with a range of ideation methods.
+If a student's response were assessed as satisfactory, a student would become eligible to receive a badge (the Ideation and Early Prototyping badge) from the Design Exchange to indicate that they had some level of familiarity with a range of ideation methods.
 Pilot testing suggested that the module would take about an hour to complete.
 As an incentive to complete the module, students were told that one submission would be chosen at random and be awarded \$100.